fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 ```bash
 fly secrets set MONGODB_URI="mongodb+srv://fullstack:thepasswordishere@cluster0.a5qfl.mongodb.net/noteApp?retryWrites=true&w=majority&appName=Cluster0"
 ```

-Since the PORT also is defined in our .env it is actually essential to ignore the file in Fly.io since otherwise the app starts in the wrong port.

 When using Render, the database url is given by defining the proper env in the dashboard: